 Understanding Packaging Order Economics

-The single most impactful factor in custom packaging unit cost is order quantity.
-The same box can cost 3-4x more per unit at 500 pieces than at 10,000 pieces.
+The single most impactful factor in custom packaging project cost is order quantity.
+The same structure may price very differently at 500 pieces compared with a larger production run.
 This nonlinear pricing creates both opportunities for cost optimization and risks for brands that do not plan their packaging procurement strategically.

 The MOQ Reality